 The principle of access includes being exposed to or having access to information for further learning.
 Think of it kind of like the raw materials that you build knowledge and understanding with.
 When you provide reference materials or links to other resources, you are expanding the students’ access to further learning.

 When you budget time for one-on-one sessions, you are improving their access to learning.
 When you record your own material, you are expanding your own access to insights on how to improve your own teaching methods.

 In a traditional classroom, discipline is more direct for students who act up, particularly with younger students.
 We are familiar with these institutional forms of discipline but online, you are not physically in an institution.
 You are usually in your own home.

 Online, while there are tools for moderation, there is not as direct of an instilled sense of discipline.
-Instead, both your own productivity and the students’ productivity relies almost entirely on a sense of self discipline.
-A virtual classroom etiquette can help to get students and teacher on the same page in terms of discipline and respect.
+Instead, both your own productivity and the students’ productivity rely almost entirely on a sense of self-discipline.
+A virtual classroom etiquette can help to get students and teachers on the same page in terms of discipline and respect.

 It’s no secret that the greatest resource we have as human beings is each other.
 Information technology allows us to connect to just about anyone, which is a massive empowerment for regular people.

 Students can of course be connected to their lecturers more or less directly through vast distances.
 But they can be connected to any lecturer or teacher through vast distances and times through the very same technology.